Realistic Addiction Recovery Goals for Your Early Sobriety JourneyAlyssa

 It is important not to get complacent with your sobriety, so your addiction recovery goals should include measures that keep you active in your recovery.
 Committing to one recovery meeting a week shouldn’t be too challenging and will help you stay on the right path, especially in early recovery when times are trying.
 Try not to overwhelm yourself with too many meetings as it could leave you feeling more stressed than supported and could turn you off to the meetings altogether.

 Addiction can destroy your personal relationships, and while your overall addiction recovery goal may be to mend these broken relationships, this process takes time.
 Before your loved ones can fully trust you again, you need to start by making amends.
 Instead of acting like everything is back to normal, apologize to your loved ones for your wrongdoings first.
-Apologies are the first step to rebuilding these relationships.
+Apologies are the first step to rebuilding relationships after addiction.
 If your family is struggling and you are really committed to improving these relationships, signing up for a family addiction program or group counseling may be a helpful next step.

 Get A Job & Start Thinking About a Career